workhappy27/C_Programming/C/Readme.md

 i) char - int
      char c = '7';
      int n = c-'0'; Though int n = c-48; is corrent, it may be intepretted as magic number.

+· If either operand is long double, convert the other to long double.
+· Otherwise, if either operand is double, convert the other to double.
+· Otherwise, if either operand is float, convert the other to float.
+· Otherwise, convert char and short to int.
+· Then, if either operand is long, convert the other to long.

 #### Derived datatype